 We may also disclose your data if required by law.

-Under the General Data Protection Regulation (GDPR), the lawful basis we rely on for processing this information is contractual obligation.
+Under the Data Protection Law, the lawful basis we rely on for processing this information is contractual obligation or legal obligation.

 Data processing in connection with job applicants